-Each week in Washington State, an average of two young people die by suicide and another 17 suicide attempts result in hospitalization.
+Each week in Washington State, an average of two youth die by suicide.
+Another 17 attempt suicide, and their injuries result in hospitalization.

 While these facts are disturbing, there is hope.
 By educating ourselves and others, we can make a difference.